 48V5.0A240WExtended Power Range (EPR)

-Chinese manufacturers have expanded support to include 12V and 24V outputs, primarily used for non-charging applications such as powering routers or surveillance cameras.
-For instance, some Baseus power banks support 12V outputs.
-These power banks often use specialized cables, such as USB-C to DC, equipped with built-in chips to determine the required output voltage.
+Chinese manufacturers have expanded the range of supported voltages by adding support for 12-volt or 24-volt outputs, which are primarily used for purposes other than charging.
+For example, a portable charger can be used to power a router or surveillance cameras.
+For instance, some Baseus portable chargers support 12-volt outputs.
+Such devices often use special cables, such as USB-C–DC cables, equipped with built-in chips to determine the required output voltage.

 LEAVE A REPLY